For school administrators, admissions and enrollment goals are always of primary concern.

 And don’t forget to collect feedback whenever possible so that you’re working from accurate data.

-Increasing retention rates is about more than getting more students in seats; it can be a powerful strategy for improving student success rates, meeting your enrollment goals, and building a stronger, healthier learning environment for all.
+Increasing retention rates is about more than getting more students in seats; it can be a powerful strategy for improving student success rates, meeting your enrollment goals, and building a stronger, healthier educational institution for all.